 1.1.4 The timetable of meetings shall be prepared and communicated to participating bodies well in advance (one year), to give them time to study problems and submit contributions within the prescribed time-limits and to give TSB time to distribute the contributions.
-In this way, study group chairmen and delegates will be given the opportunity to consider the contributions in advance, thus helping to make meetings more efficient and reduce their length.
-A study group chairman, in conjunction with the Director, may schedule short additional study group or working party meetings for the purpose of making the consent, determination or decision, as appropriate, on a draft new or revised Recommendation.
+In this way, study group chairs and delegates will be given the opportunity to consider the contributions in advance, thus helping to make meetings more efficient and reduce their length.
+A study group chair, in conjunction with the Director, may schedule short additional study group or working party meetings for the purpose of making the consent, determination or decision, as appropriate, on a draft new or revised Recommendation.

 1.1.5 Subject to physical and budgetary limitations and in consultation with the Director, the work of the study groups should be on a continuous basis and dissociated from the interval between world telecommunication standardization assemblies (WTSA).

-1.2 Coordination of work

-1.2.1 A joint coordination activity (JCA) may be formed to coordinate work relating to more than one study group.
-Its primary role is to harmonize planned work effort in terms of subject matter, time-frames for meetings and publication goals (see clause 5).
+1.2 (clause intentionally left blank)

 1.3 Preparation of studies and meetings

-1.3.1 At the beginning of each study period, an organization proposal and an action plan for the study period shall be prepared by each study group chairman with the help of TSB.
+1.3.1 At the beginning of each study period, an organization proposal and an action plan for the study period shall be prepared by each study group chair with the help of TSB.
 The plan should take into account any priorities and coordination arrangements recommended by the Telecommunication Standardization Advisory Group (TSAG) or decided by WTSA.

 How the proposed action plan is implemented will depend upon the contributions received from the members of ITU-T and the views expressed by participants in the meetings.

-1.3.2 A collective letter with an agenda of the meeting, a draft work plan and a listing of the Questions or proposals under the general areas of responsibility to be examined shall be prepared by TSB with the help of the chairman.
+1.3.2 A collective letter with an agenda of the study group or working party meeting, a draft timetable, and a listing of the Questions or proposals under the general areas of responsibility to be examined shall be prepared by TSB with the help of the chair.
+The collective letter shall also indicate what modality of remote participation will be provided for the study group or working party sessions.

-The work plan should state which items are to be studied on each day, but it must be regarded as subject to change in the light of the rate at which work proceeds.
-Chairmen should try to follow it as far as possible.
+The collective letter should identify work items scheduled for action (agreement, consent, determination or approval) at the study group or working party meeting with their latest available reference (at the time the collective letter is issued).

 This collective letter should be received by bodies participating in the activities of particular ITU-T study groups, as far as practicable, two months before the beginning of the meeting.
 The collective letter shall include registration information for these bodies to indicate participation in the meeting.
-Each Member State administration, Sector Member, Associate, Academia member and regional or international organization should send to TSB a list of its participants at least one month before the start of the meeting.
-In the event that names cannot be provided, the expected number of participants should be indicated.
-Such information will facilitate the registration process and the timely preparation of registration materials.
-Individuals who attend the meeting without pre-registration may experience a delay in receiving their documents.
+Each Member State administration, Sector Member, Associate, Academia member and regional or international organization should make sure its participants are registered by the deadline included in this collective letter.

-If the meeting in question has not been previously planned and scheduled, a collective letter should be received at least three months before the meeting.
+If the study group or working party meeting has not been previously planned and scheduled, its collective letter should be received at least three months before the meeting.

-1.3.3 If an insufficient number of contributions or notification of contributions has been submitted, no meeting should be held.
-The decision whether to cancel a meeting or not shall be taken by the Director, in agreement with the chairman of the study group or working party concerned.
+1.3.3 If an insufficient number of contributions or notification of contributions has been submitted, no study group or working party meeting should be held.
+The decision whether to cancel a meeting or not shall be taken by the Director of TSB, in agreement with the chair of the study group or working party concerned, and shall be reflected in a revision to the initial collective letter.

 1.4 Conduct of meetings

-1.4.1 The chairman shall direct the debates during the meeting, with the assistance of TSB.
+1.4.1 The chair shall direct the debates during the meeting, with the assistance of TSB.
+Appendix II contains guidelines for chairs and rapporteurs to conduct a meeting when discussing contributions.